Itvisors/mendix-ReactDnD/README.md

 Be sure to test this with the actual devices!

 ## The context object
-All event handling is done by setting values on the context object.
+All event handling is done with action variables.
+However, as the logic can get complex it helps setting values on the context object or a helper object.
+This reduces the number of parameters that need to be passed to sub flows.
+However, that is not a requirement, you could use the action variables directly in your logic

 | Attribute               | Type        | Drop | Drop with position | Remarks
 |-------------------------|-------------|:----:|:------------------:|---------